If Supplying artwork please follow these general printer specs!

 PLEASE NOTE: For jobs where we have been asked to design or simply do changes - we send final proofs to clients for checking and sign off prior to printing.
 We don't send proof if artwork is supplied unless requested.

 WHAT TO DESIGN YOUR OWN CARD?
 We suggest using CANVA.COM - it's FREE.
 You have control AND we get the final artwork ready for high quality printing.

-Now, design to your hearts content, just make sure before you send it to us that it is
+Now, design to your hearts content on CANVA - just make sure to:

 2). include a minimum of 3mm extra bleed on all edges (see below).

 3).
 We always check first anyway before print, If any questions we will contact you.